gregsavvy/Web_app_demo/README.md

 2. Vanilla JS | Admin frontend used for product management | ex. localhost:8081
 3. VUE.js | Client frontend with shopping cart | ex. localhost:8080

+Login and password for admin frontend: admin | admin.

 Scope creep consideration for the demo:

 1. No cryptographic hash functions implementation on session cookies and user passwords (ex. bcrypt).